This page is only for the Department of Environmental Quality.

 - Delivered to DERR (195 North 1950 West, Salt Lake City, Utah)

 Please call in advance to schedule an appointment to come in and review the records.
-Call the GRAMA Coordinator (801) 536-4100 to make arrangements.
+Call the GRAMA Coordinator (801) 536-4100 (DEQ only) to make arrangements.

 - View Files: